PIERRONMarc/my-workout-app/README.md

 # myWorkoutApp

-Record work out sessions and see your progression #workInProgress
+Record your work out sessions and see your progression #workInProgress

 ## Run with Docker